wilsonmar/wilsonmar.github.io/_posts/2019-04-15-devops-job-tasks.md

 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/devops-tasks/">This page</a> lists job tasks involved with DevOps (DevTestSecOps or DevXOps).

-## Tasks from Microsoft Azure DevOps

-Tasks below are from the Job Task Analysis done for the <a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-AZ-400.aspx">Implementing Azure DevOps Solutions exam AZ-400</a> ($160) which fuilfills the requirement to become a <a target="_blank" href="https://www.microsoft.com/en-us/learning/azure-devops.aspx">Microsoft Certified: Azure DevOps Engineer Expert</a>:
+<a target="_blank" href="https://wilsonmar.github.io/devops-tasks/">This page</a> lists job tasks involved with DevOps (DevTestSecOps or DevXOps) as derived from the Job Task Analysis done for the <a target="_blank" href="https://www.microsoft.com/en-us/learning/exam-AZ-400.aspx">Implementing Azure DevOps Solutions exam AZ-400</a> which fuilfills requirements to be designated a <a target="_blank" href="https://www.microsoft.com/en-us/learning/azure-devops.aspx">Microsoft Certified: Azure DevOps Engineer Expert</a>.
+Expand all (click on) these categories of achievements:

 1. <a href="#Strategy">Design a DevOps strategy (20-25%)</a>
 2. <a href="#DevProcess">Implement DevOps development processes (20-25%)</a>